 ACTSI Clinical Interaction Network with Children's Healthcare of Atlanta Announce New Pediatic Research Center at Egleston Hospital

-ACTSI Clinical Research Network with Children's Healthcare of Atlanta Announce Pediatic Research Center at Egleston Hospital
+Georgia CTSA Clinical Research Centers with Children's Healthcare of Atlanta Announce Pediatic Research Center at Egleston Hospital

 (L to R) Kris Rogers, Dr. Barbara Stoll (ACTSI Co-PI), Dr. Jay Berkelhamer, Christine Spainhour, Martha McGill, Dr. Paul Spearman and Dr. Howard Katzenstein

-The Clinical Research Network, of the ACTSI, and Children's Healthcare of Atlanta announce a new Clinical Research Site located on the Children's at Egleston campus.
+The Georgia CTSA Clinical Research Centers and Children's Healthcare of Atlanta announce a new Clinical Research Site located on the Children's at Egleston campus.
 The Pediatric Research Center is designed to provide the necessary infrastructure for investigators conducting pediatric clinical research.

 The four-bed inpatient unit is located on 4 West (Tower 2).
 The four-bed outpatient unit is located within the Technology-Dependent Intensive Care Unit (TICU) (Tower 2).
 Outpatient unit capabilities include visits that can be completed within six hours.
 This includes data collection, vital signs, lab draws, and facilitating tests and procedures, such as radiological exams.